yt-project/widgyts/paper/paper.md

 the third dimension will require a new data upload from the server so not all exploration of the dataset can be performed exclusively client-side.

-todo: performance comparison with datasets of varying sparsity and show how they scale with wigyts vs. wrapping yt viz functions with standard widgets.

 # Conclusions

 In this paper we introduced `widgyts`, a custom widget library to interactively